autocrossblog/autocrossblog_astro/src/content/post/2007-05-09-240z-downpipe-arrived.md

 ---
-layout: post
+image: ''
-title: 240Z Downpipe arrived!
+publishDate: 2007-05-09T09:41:34+00:00
-date: '2007-05-09T09:41:34+00:00'
+title: "240Z Downpipe arrived!"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow the author's journey as they navigate the installation of a turbo downpipe on a Z31 motor, sharing helpful tips and insights."
-permalink: 240z-downpipe-arrived
+author: chris
-image:
+url: '240z-downpipe-arrived'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Follow the author's journey as they navigate the installation of a turbo downpipe on a Z31 motor, sharing helpful tips and insights.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Well today a key component of my project arrived, the downpipe for the Turbo showed up.
 At first I flipped out thinking it was the wrong downpipe.